reznok/basicRAT/README.md

-quit                - Exit the server and end all client connections. rekey               - Regenerate crypto key. run <command>       - Execute a command on the target. scan <ip>           - Scan top 25 ports on a single host. survey              - Run a system survey. unzip <file>        - Unzip a file.
+quit                - Exit the server and end all client connections. rekey               - Regenerate crypto key. run <command>       - Execute a command on the target. shell               - Open an interactive shell on the target scan <ip>           - Scan top 25 ports on a single host. survey              - Run a system survey. unzip <file>        - Unzip a file.